GeoTransUCSB/WebsiteMaterial/README.md

     - Link to your local reference managers: You can link Mendeley or Zotero on your personal computer to your overleaf account.
 See the instruction [here](https://www.overleaf.com/learn/how-to/How_to_link_your_Overleaf_account_to_Mendeley_and_Zotero).

-- Publishing your research: Gradute students can apply [UCSB Open Access Publishing Fund](https://www.library.ucsb.edu/ucsb-open-access-publishing-fund) to cover the publication fee to make your research open access.
+- Publishing your research papers: Graduate students can apply [UCSB Open Access Publishing Fund](https://www.library.ucsb.edu/ucsb-open-access-publishing-fund) to cover the publication fee to make your research open access in certain journals listed in [DOAJ](https://doaj.org/).
+If you are publishing paper on Elsevier, the [agreement](https://osc.universityofcalifornia.edu/for-authors/publishing-discounts/elsevier-oa-agreement/) between UC libraries and Elsevier says the article publishing charge will be covered by the UC libraries if you indicate not sufficient funding for this charge.